apache/datafusion-comet/README.md

 The following chart shows the time it takes to run the 22 TPC-H queries against 100 GB of data in Parquet format using a single executor with 8 cores.

-When using Comet, the overall run time is reduced from 649 seconds to 440 seconds, which is 1.5x faster.
+When using Comet, the overall run time is reduced from 649 seconds to 440 seconds, a 1.5x speedup.

-When running DataFusion standalone (without Spark), the run time is 3.9x faster.
+Running DataFusion standalone (without Spark) with the same number of cores results in a 3.9x speedup compared to Spark.

 Comet is not yet achieving full DataFusion speeds in all cases, but with future work we aim to provide a 2x-4x speedup for many use cases.